guilhermedjr/moveit/README.md

 - [X] Dark mode and Experience-bar animation
 - [X] GitHub OAuth Authentication
+- [ ] Level achievement sharing via social media
 - [ ] Back-end layer to save users' progress **(in progress)**
+- [ ] Ranking system
 - [ ] Implementation of authentication security - with password and two-factor login
-- [ ] Ranking system
+- [ ] Incentives for networking between the developers
 - And more... always looking for the next level!

 ## License